 Link breath with movement as you flow through yoga postures with grace and ease.
 Take this opportunity for self care as you build your mental and physical strength.
 Kundalini makes use of chanting and strong core movements to harness energy.
 Vinyasa style relies upon the tristana method to help students find focus and self awareness.

 Discover and expand your yoga practice every Sunday and support Sweetwater Organic Community Farm with a suggested $5 donation.

-Kundalini Yoga combines yoga poses, kriyas, breathwork and meditation to create a focused expereience — these expereinces are often aimed at clearing our body of stored emotions, opening a chakra, or creating more capacity to relax.
-There are 1000s of kriyas and meditions so we don’t run out of new yoga experiences in Kundalini Yoga!
-I work from the heart and meet yoga students where ever they’re at — both in mind and body.
+I work from the heart and meet yoga students wherever they’re at — both in mind and body.
 You’re never to old or too young, not fit enough, or flexible enough, large or small, to do yoga!
 Kundalini Yoga is great for stress relief, relaxation, flexibility, and strength.
-And at each class you’ll experience yoga music, chanting, and often a gong meditation.
-You’re certain to relieve relaxed and rejuvenated.

 Click “Gurras” for more information about Kundalini Yoga and Gururas.